Google NotebookLM

 - β Research teams needing document analysis with strong privacy

-- β EU businesses requiring GDPR-compliant note-taking/AI assistant
+- β EU businesses requiring a DPA-backed note-taking/AI assistant under Google commercial terms

 - β Organisations already using Google Workspace